A Taste of Hunger

 Now that Boe is doing more straightforward romance, it dawned on me that his style isn't too far removed from directors like Drake Doremus or Sam Esmail.
 His camera is one that evokes atmosphere, circling characters while highlighting little gestures and/or movements, but always within the clear context of their environment.
 It's a pretty dreamy and evanescent style, perfectly suited for romance, certainly when it gets a bit more tragic.
 While I would've preferred a little more detachment from the plot, it's still very easy to lose yourself in the atmosphere.

-A Taste of Hunger follows the story of a young, ambitious cook (Carsten) and a woman with strong entrepreneur skills (Maggi) who wants to help him realize his dream: getting a Michelin star.
-The two get into a relationship and have two kids, manage to buy a restaurant and build up their reputation.
+A Taste of Hunger follows the story of a young, ambitious cook (Carsten) and a woman with strong entrepreneurial skills (Maggi) who wants to help him realize his dream: getting a Michelin star.
+The two get into a relationship and have two kids, manage to buy a restaurant, and build up their reputation.
 When news reaches them that a lone diner is doing the rounds in the city, they aren't present in the restaurant and when they finally arrive, the client has already left.
 Something went wrong with his serving and to make matters worse, a letter stating Maggi is cheating on Carsten is faxed to their restaurant.

 One of the primary reasons I'm attracted to Boe's films is his strong focus on the visuals.
 A Taste of Hunger is no exception.
 The use of color is spectacular, the camerawork is nuanced and captures the emotions perfectly and the editing is precise.
 The food porn may feel a bit obligatory and the fantastical elements in his earlier films did allow for more memorable imagery, but that's just extreme nitpicking from my side.
 This film looks extremely polished and fans of Doremus (or the neon look in general) will find plenty to love here.

 Boe also makes sure that the soundtrack plays a vital role in establishing and guiding the mood of the scenes.
 He has a tendency to go a bit more classical than I prefer, but the music really is minutely tailored to the film and has a strong enough signature to stand proudly beside the cinematography.
-I think a slightly more electronic-bases score (while keeping with the ethereal soundscapes) would've elevated the film even more, but again, this is a bit of nitpicking that the film doesn't really deserve.
+I think a slightly more electronic-based score (while keeping with the ethereal soundscapes) would've elevated the film even more, but again, this is a bit of nitpicking that the film doesn't really deserve.
 It's only because I know Boe has it in him that I care to mention this.

 A film like this needs strong performances from its leads, and both Katrine Greis-Rosenthal and Nikolaj Coster-Waldau make sure they don't let Boe down.
 They are definitely helped by the meticulous styling, but there's plenty of onscreen chemistry between the two, and it's easy enough to see them as an actual romantic couple.
 The secondary parts are very solid too, with Boe favorite Nicolas Bro making a notable appearance.
 It's a strong cast with no weak links and two standout leads, so right on point for A Taste of Hunger.